 The analysis focuses on middle housing types that are most likely to drive infill and redevelopment potential.
-ECONorthwest selected detached plexes, cottage clusters, stacked fourplexes, and townhouses based on prior experience.32 The analysis also includes single detached dwellings as a comparison.
-The specific prototypical developments used in the analysis have assumed building heights, unit sizes, and lot sizes/site area that are allowed under the development code and informed by real-world developments and local market conditions.
+ECONorthwest selected detached plexes, cottage clusters, stacked fourplexes, and town houses based on prior experience.
+The analysis also includes single-dwelling detached housing as a comparison.
+The specific prototypical developments used in the analysis have assumed building heights, unit sizes, and lot sizes/site areas that are allowed under the development code and are informed by real-world developments and local market conditions.
 Required site area assumptions are not necessarily set to the minimums allowed by zoning-some prototypes likely need larger site areas to account for parking, lot coverage, circulation, and site layout.

-ECONorthwest estimated sales prices / rents for each housing prototype using recent sales transactions and rents for the most comparable available recent development in Milwaukie and portions of Southeast Portland.
+ECONorthwest estimated sales prices/rents for each housing prototype using recent sales transactions and rents for the most comparable available recent development in Milwaukie and portions of Southeast Portland.

-32 Attached duplexes and triplexes are excluded from this analysis because they are allowed on the same size lot as a fourplex, and the fourplex maximizes the yield of the site to a greater extent than a duplex or triplex.
+&lt;sup>33 Attached duplexes and triplexes are excluded from this analysis because they are allowed on the same size lot as a fourplex, and the fourplex maximizes the yield of the site to a greater extent than a duplex or triplex.
 Detached duplexes and triplexes are included in this analysis.